 By Veronika Opletalová & Martin Siefkes

-Roland Posner (born in 1942) is a German semiotician who has been a major influence in both linguistics (pragmatics, text linguistics) and semiotics in Germany since the 1970s.
+Roland Posner (1939-2020) was a German semiotician who has been a major influence in both linguistics (pragmatics, text linguistics) and semiotics in Germany since the 1970s.
 He is recognized for his scientific work as much as for his editorial and organizational activities.
 From 1975 to 2010, Posner was professor of linguistics and semiotics at the University of Technology Berlin, where he established the Research Center for Semiotics.
 He co-founded the German Association for Semiotic Studies (DGS) and established and edited the academic journal Zeitschrift für Semiotik.
 From 1994 to 2004 he served as president of the International Association for Semiotic Studies (IASS-AIS).
 In 1998, Posner organized one of the first international conferences on gesture studies, where he made the proposal to establish the ISGS (International Society of Gesture Studies) and the journal Gesture.
 Posner therefore played a seminal role in the institutionalization of gesture studies.

 Posner has developed a number of new approaches and theories, which he usually published in the form of articles which are sometimes quite technical and densely argued.
 His work is therefore not easily accessible, but it covers a surprising range of topics and is always highly original.
 He draws on a number of traditions, most importantly the Logical Empiricism of Rudolf Carnap and the Vienna Circle, the semiotics of Charles W. Morris (whose works he translated into German), the various schools of European structuralism (especially Hjelmslev, Jakobson and Riffaterre), as well as the semiotics of culture of Juri Lotman.
 He is also well-versed in formalization, as witnessed by his doctoral dissertation with its analytical approach, a method which he continued to employ flexibly in later theories, some of which are partly formalized.